Bauhaus turns 100 this year

 Neue Frau – “New Woman”

-In a way, it was inevitable.
 The 1920s zeitgeist had seeped into the Bauhaus.
 The figure of the Neue Frau, “New Woman” embodied an idea of modern femininity that thrived during the interwar period.
 This “New Woman” lived in metropolitan areas.
 She was stereotypically associated with fast fashion, fearlessness and ruthlessness.
 The year 1919 also saw the establishment of Magnus Hirschfeld’s Institute of Sexual Science in Berlin, which had its team of scientists and researchers posit that a spectrum of sexual identities and preferences and behaviors was natural to humanity pre-dating the mission of the Kinsey Institute by almost 30 years: the institute coined the term transsexualism (now an obsolete term, transgender being preferable), and pioneered gender-reassignment (now affirmation) surgeries.
 The aim was to educate people on sexuality, sexual health, contraception, and to facilitate women’s emancipation.

 Photography